zhan-huang/text-annotator/README.md

 }

-// search for and then annotate 'a partner of PubMed Central' document.getElementById('content').innerHTML = annotator.searchAndHighlight('a partner of PubMed Central').content
+// search for and then annotate 'a partner of PubMed Central' document.getElementById('content').innerHTML = annotator.searchAndHighlight('a partner of PubMed Central')
 // searchAndHighlight returns { content, highlightIndex }
 // <span id="highlight-3" class="highlight"> is used to annotate 'a partner of PubMed Central', see below /*